Follow Us to Follow the Bus!

 Museum of the North

 Fairbanks, AK 99775

 Returning the Magic Bus to what it was in the early 90’s, before vandalism further degraded the well-weathered vehicle, is a lengthy process.
 The Friends of Bus 142 community assists the museum through both exhibit planning & financial support.
-The preservation work is taking place on campus within the Engineering Building’s high-bay, a workspace with full glass walls and a view accessible to the public for free from 8am-8pm, Monday-Friday.
-Catch a shuttle bus from the museum to the Engineering Building, or take a 15-minute walk.
-Visitors can contact the museum at (907) 474-7505 for more info.
-The final exhibit will be built in a protected yet appropriate outdoor location.
-A corresponding indoor exhibit is also being discussed.
-Once completed, access to the exhibit/s will be free to the public during museum hours.
+In 2023, the preservation work took place on campus within the Engineering Building’s high-bay, a workspace with full glass walls and a view that was accessible to the public for free.
+For more information contact the museum at (907) 474-7505.
+The final home for the bus will be built in a protected yet appropriate outdoor location.
+A corresponding indoor exhibit is also being planned.
+Once completed, access to the outdoor exhibit will be free to the public during museum hours.
 Subscribe to our email updates to stay informed & to learn how you can be a part of the next chapter with us!

 What Happens to the Bus Next?